EarthByte/pyBacktrack/docs/pybacktrack_stratigraphy.rst

 thickness.
 This happens when the drill site does not penetrate all the way to the basement depth of oceanic or contintal crust.
 In this situation a base stratigraphic layer is automatically added during backtracking and backstripping to represent sediment from the bottom of the drill site down to the basement depth of oceanic or continental crust.
-For backtracking, the bottom age of this new base layer is the age of oceanic crust if drill site is on ocean crust, or the age that rifting starts if drill site is on continental crust (since it is assumed that deposition began when continental stretching started) - see :ref:`backtrack <pygplates_backtrack>` for more details.
+For backtracking, the bottom age of this new base layer is the age of oceanic crust if the drill site is on ocean crust, or the age that rifting starts if the drill site is on continental crust (since it is assumed that deposition began when continental stretching started) - see :ref:`backtrack <pygplates_backtrack>` for more details.
 For backstripping, the bottom age of this new base layer is simply set to the age at the bottom of the drill site (ie, bottom age of deepest stratigraphic layer).